 One the subject of DLC, after you've exhausted the options presented by one game's basic factions, there's one expansion worth buying: the other game.
 If you own both you can download the Mortal Empires DLC for Total War: Warhammer 2, plus gain access to any DLC from the first game to use in it (so grab all of what The Creative Assembly calls "free-LC").

-Norsca, a late addition to the first game, are quite different as well.
-The mammoth-riding Vikings are all about raiding and sacking rather than settling down, razing enemy settlements so you can build unholy monoliths in the ashes.
+Norsca, a late addition to the first game, is quite different as well.
+Its mammoth-riding Vikings are all about raiding and sacking rather than settling down, razing enemy settlements so you can build unholy monoliths in the ashes.
 It's worth it if pillaging is more your thing.

 The smaller Legendary Lord packs each focus on expanding two existing factions, adding a playable lord and some unique mercenary troops called regiments of renown to beef up both.
 The recent ones also tweak the campaign mechanics in interesting ways, so again Total War: Warhammer 2's DLC is the stuff to go for.
 In particular, The Twisted and the Twilight has wood elves led by dragon-riding twins with a subsystem for forging your own magic items, and skaven who grow new units and mutate existing ones in a "flesh laboratory" powered by a currency called "growth juice."
 So that's nice.

 One DLC to skip is Blood for the Blood God.
-The Total War games have had separate blood packs for a while now, ostensibly as a way of keeping the base game's age rating low, and while it does seem like over-the-top gore belongs in a Warhammer game if it belongs anywhere—and the DLC also adds some extra campaign events, to be fair—the blood splashes are likely to tank your framerate and look kind of silly.
+The Total War games have had separate blood packs for a while now, ostensibly as a way of keeping the base game's age rating low, and while it does seem like over-the-top gore belongs in a Warhammer game if it belongs anywhere—and, to be fair, the DLC also adds some extra campaign events—the blood splashes are likely to tank your framerate and look kind of silly.
 Remember how Dragon Age: Origins would coat everyone in fake-looking red paint in every fight?
 It's a bit like that.
 At the risk of disappointing the Lord of Rage, this is one DLC not to bother with.